Manipulation under anesthesia: Spinal MUA

 Since the 1930s, spinal manipulation under anesthesia has been reported in published medical literature.
-Within the existing base of studies are some reports of positive results.
-However, it appears that as part of the evolution of the procedure, the medical literature reveals many variations in the sedatives/medications, manipulation technique, number of MUA sessions, time between procedure doses (if administered in series), and application of post-MUA adjunctive and/or rehabilitative measures used.
+Some reports contain positive results.
+However, as part of the evolution of the procedure, there are many variations in the sedatives/medications, manipulation technique, number of MUA sessions, time between procedure doses (if administered in series), and application of post-MUA adjunctive and rehabilitative measures used.

 There is a strong theoretical basis for spinal MUA.
 However, due to the variety in existing published studies, field practitioners have not had an objective and uniform means by which to establish evidence-based treatment protocols.
-The issue of long-term effectiveness of MUA in the management of specific spinal conditions has yet to be investigated, as the preponderance of studies is of lower level evidence.
+Long-term effectiveness of MUA in the management of specific spinal conditions has yet to be investigated, as the preponderance of studies is of lower level evidence.
 Another area where basic experimental research is lacking to support the efficacy of MUA treatment for the lower back and other spinal regions involves two prevailing theories.
 The first suggests that reducing adhesions may increase spinal flexibility, while the second proposes that MUA is more effective at treating adhesions than office-based manual therapy methods.
-The circumstances under which, or the frequency with which, spinal adhesions (scar tissue) may form in the general population regardless of prior surgery or vertebral fracture have not been addressed in the medical literature.
+The circumstances under which, or the frequency with which, spinal adhesions may form in the general population regardless of prior surgery or vertebral fracture have not been addressed in the medical literature.

 A 2005 consensus statement from the American Academy of Osteopathy indicates that research and publication on the use and effectiveness of MUA is limited.
 It has also been reported that there are gaps in the medical literature for spinal MUA in the areas of patient selection and treatment protocols.
-On account of that, a Delphi process was undertaken to develop evidence-informed and consensus-based guidelines for the chiropractic profession, which produced directions for MUA practitioners and facilities.
+Thus, a Delphi process was undertaken to develop evidence-informed and consensus-based guidelines for the chiropractic profession, which produced directions for MUA practitioners and facilities.